avaneev/prvhash/README.md

 ## PRVHASH16 ##

-PRVHASH16 demonstrates the quality of the core hash function.
-While the state variables are 16-bit, they are enough to perform hashing: this hash function passes all SMHasher tests, like 64-bit PRVHASH function do, for any hash length.
+`prvhash16` demonstrates the quality of the core hash function.
+While the state variables are 16-bit, they are enough to perform hashing: this hash function passes all SMHasher tests, like `prvhash64` function does, for any hash length.
 This function is very slow, and is provided for demonstration purposes only, to assure that the core hash function works in principle, independent of state variable size.
 This hash function variant demonstrates that PRVHASH's method does not rely on bit shuffling alone (shuffles are purely local), but is genuinely based on PRNG position "jumps".

 ## TANGO642 ##